-- As previously reported, the Group has undertaken a detailed review of its cash flow forecasts for the period to 31 December 2023 to forecast the income and costs associated with the Group's operations, professional and exceptional costs and costs to complete the orderly winding down of the Group's activities. - The Group's estimate of the net cash usage for the period to the realisation of the Group's assets, which was initially reported at between £36m and £41m in our July 2022 bondholder update, has been materially improved over the course of the last twelve months and has reduced to approximately £25m to £27m as a result of the continued improvements in our operational turnaround and focus on cost control. - The Group continues to carefully manage its working capital, overall liquidity and expenditures, including identifying further operational improvement and cost savings initiatives, including those referred to in the Workforce section above. - At the end of December 2022, the Group had a cash balance of £12.6m and as of 10 April 2023 this was £13.1m. - As announced on 31 January 2023, the maturity date of the Super Senior Term Loan was extended to 30 September 2023 in accordance with the revised terms agreed on 21 December 2022.
+- As previously reported, the Group has undertaken a detailed review of its cash flow forecasts to forecast the income and costs associated with the Group's operations, professional and exceptional costs and costs to complete the orderly winding down of the Group's activities. - The Group's estimate of the net cash usage for the period to the realisation of the Group's assets, which was initially reported at between £36m and £41m in our July 2022 bondholder update, has been materially improved over the course of the last fifteen months and has reduced to approximately £25m as a result of the continued improvements in our operational turnaround and focus on cost control. - The Group continues to carefully manage its working capital, overall liquidity and expenditures, including identifying further operational improvement and cost savings initiatives, including those referred to in the Income and Workforce section above. - At the end of March 2023, the Group had a cash balance of £12.7m and as of 3 July 2023 this was £14.1m. - As announced on 31 January 2023, the maturity date of the Super Senior Term Loan was extended to 30 September 2023 in accordance with the revised terms agreed on 21 December 2022.